attifmazhar/search_users/README.md

-# MVVM-Simple-Sample
+# Search Git User
-Android Simple Sample MVVM Architecture App written in Kotlin. (retrofit ,ROOM,Livedata, Databinding) and how to handle showing toast or dialog in screen orientation change with SingleLiveEvent class.
+Android Sample App based on MVVM Architecture and App written in Kotlin.
+Max 10 API calls are hit in one minute.